How to maintain your car in winter and cold weather

 Better tyre traction equals a safer drive because your car can grip roads better in dangerous conditions.
 Tyres need extra traction in cold weather, when roads are more likely to be wet and slippery.
 Look over your tyres, making sure that they have sufficiently deep treads and replacing worn-out tyres immediately.

-Next time you stop off at a petrol station, park your car by the air pump and inflate your tyres back up to manufacturer recommendations.
+Next time you stop off at a petrol station, park your car by the air pump and inflate your tyres to manufacturer's recommended level.
 Low temperatures create lower air pressure in your tyres, which wears tyres down faster while weakening their traction and handling.
-Take care not to over-inflate your tyres either as this can also cause less of the tyre to be in contact with the road.
+Take care not to over-inflate your tyres either as this can cause less tyre to be in contact with the road.